-The fifth signature event of the PGA Tour season starts at Trump National Doral’s Blue Monster on Thursday.
+In less than a days time, the fifth signature event of the PGA Tour season tees off at Trump National Doral’s Blue Monster.

 Scottie Scheffler returns after a one-week absence, following his playoff loss to Matt Fitzpatrick at the RBC Heritage in Hilton Head.